oVirt/ovirt-site/source/blog/2018-01-16-ovirt-report-using-grafana.html.md

 READMORE

-If you wish to create dashboards to monitor Ovirt environment, you will need to [install Grafana](http://docs.grafana.org/installation/rpm/).
+If you wish to create dashboards to monitor oVirt environment, you will need to [install Grafana](http://docs.grafana.org/installation/rpm/).

-Grafana automatically create and admin [user](http://docs.grafana.org/installation/configuration/#admin-user) and [password](http://docs.grafana.org/installation/configuration/#admin-password).
+Grafana automatically creates and admin [user](http://docs.grafana.org/installation/configuration/#admin-user) and [password](http://docs.grafana.org/installation/configuration/#admin-password).

 You will need to add a [PostgreSQL data source](http://docs.grafana.org/features/datasources/graphite/#adding-the-data-source) that connects to the DWH database.